-At slightly higher forcings, the Hadley state will be unstable to perturbations of zonal wavenumber 2, and hence the Hadley solution will not be selected by the model atmosphere.
+model atmosphere.
 Wavenumber 2 will grow and transport heat poleward, reducing the temperature gradient from its imposed value.
-For $\Delta T^{\dagger} < \Delta \overline{T}{\rm cr,m1}$, it is easy to reason what will occur: wavenumber 2 will grow and extract energy from the mean flow, thereby transporting heat and reducing the zonal mean temperature gradient, until the mean flow has been adjusted such that m^2 is no longer unstable.
-Thus we expect $\Delta \overline{T}{\rm eq} \approx \Delta \overline{T}{\rm cr,m2}$ in this Regime B as long as wavenumber 1 is not unstable.
+For $\Delta T^{\dagger} < \Delta \overline{T}{cr,m1}$, it is easy to reason what will occur: wavenumber 2 will grow and extract energy from the mean flow, thereby transporting heat and reducing the zonal mean temperature gradient, until the mean flow has been adjusted such that m2 is no longer unstable.
+Thus we expect $\Delta \overline{T}{eq} \approx \Delta \overline{T}{cr,m2}$ in this Regime B as long as wavenumber 1 is not unstable.
 This is the simple baroclinic adjustment process envisioned by Stone (1978).

-The same argument can be made even for forcings slightly higher than $\Delta \overline{T}{cr,m1}$.
+The same argument can be made even for forcings slightly higher than $\Delta \overline{T}{cr.m1}$.
 Because m2 will be more unstable than m1, it will still be expected to extract more energy from the mean flow and hence regulate the temperature gradient more than the longer wave.
 As $\Delta \overline{T}$ decreases, m1 will be stabilized first, allowing m2 to again reduce the temperature gradient down to its critical value.
 This is also encompassed by Stone's theory of (linear) baroclinic adjustment.
-Regime B, therefore, extends from $\Delta T^{\dagger} = \Delta \overline{T}{cr,m2}$ up to and beyond $\Delta \overline{T}{cr,m1}$.
-This regime is defined throughout by wavenumber 2 dominating the heat transport and by equilibration of the temperature gradient at the value of $\Delta \overline{T}{cr,m2}$.
+Regime B, therefore, extends from $\Delta T^{\dagger} = \Delta \overline{T}{cr.m2}$ up to and beyond $\Delta \overline{T}{cr.m1}$.
+This regime is defined throughout by wavenumber 2 dominating the heat transport and by equilibration of the temperature gradient at the value of $\Delta \overline{T}{cr.m2}$.

 Should Regime B be expected to extend up to arbitrarily large forcings?
-As shown in 3, the total heat transport (equivalently, the differential residual mean vertical velocity) increases linearly with forcing in order to maintain a robust equilibrated temperature gradient.
-Thus for Regime B to extend indefinitely, the heat transport by m^2 (alone) would have to increase linearly with the forcing.
-However, as heat flux convergence rises, so do the wave streamfunction amplitude, the wave potential vorticity ("PV"), and the meridional gradient of wave PV.
-Following the reasoning of Garcia (1991), we expect a mode to break when the wave PV gradient is larger than the zonal mean PV gradient.
+As shown in Fig. 3, the total heat transport (equivalently, the differential residual mean vertical velocity) increases linearly with forcing in order to maintain a robust equilibrated temperature gradient.
+Thus for Regime B to extend indefinitely, the heat transport by m2 (alone) would have to increase linearly with the forcing.
+However, as heat flux convergence rises, so do the wave streamfunction amplitude, the wave potential vorticity (PV), and the meridional gradient of wave PV.
+Following the reasoning of Garcia (1991), we expect a mode to break when its wavy PV gradient is larger than the zonal mean PV gradient.
 Thus arbitrarily high heat transport by wavenumber 2 is unlikely.
-Furthermore, since PV increases with wavenumber more quickly than heat transport does, m1 could transport the same amount of heat as m2 while creating a smaller wave PV gradient.
+Furthermore, since PV increases with wavenumber more quickly than heat transport does, m1 could transport the same amount of heat as m2 while creating a smaller wavy PV gradient.
 Thus it seems possible that wavenumber 1 would be able to transport heat in forcing regimes where wavenumber 2 could not.
 (See section 4a for further discussion.)

 Given the above argument, it must be that wavenumber 2 encounters some threshold value of heat transport.
 Should the total heat required by the system (in order to achieve a robust temperature gradient) exceed this value, the shorter wave will be unable to transport the total heat, and other zonal modes must come into play.
-Thus Fig. 5 shows that Regime B will exist only for $\Delta \overline{T}{cr,m2} < \Delta T^{\dagger} < \Delta \overline{T}{sat'd,m2}$, where "sat'd" signifies the threshold level where wavenumber 2 reaches "saturation".
-Note that the upper limit of Regime B is determined not by the critical temperature gradient for wavenumber 1, but by the heat flux threshold for wavenumber 2.
-That is, the boundary between Regime B and Regime T, defined below, marks the shift from a (quasi-)linear to a nonlinear regime.
+Thus Fig. 5 shows that Regime B will exist only for $\Delta \overline{T}{cr,m2} < \Delta T^{\dagger} < \Delta \overline{T}{sat^{\circ}d,m2}$, where "sat'd" signifies the threshold level where wavenumber 2 reaches saturation.
+Note that the upper limit of Regime B is determined, not by the critical temperature gradient for wavenumber 1 but by the heat flux threshold for wavenumber 2.
+That is, the boundary between Regime B and Regime T, defined below, marks the shift from a (quasi) linear to a nonlinear regime.